 When someone is having an asthma attack, it is crucial to maintain composure and follow the asthma action plan without causing the patient to become more stressed, which can worsen symptoms.

-If the symptoms do not resolve with the administration of reliever medications, emergency medical aid is likely to be needed.
-While waiting for emergency help, administration of reliever medication should be continued at regular intervals to help reduce narrowing of the airways.
+If symptoms do not resolve following the administration of reliever medications, emergency medical aid is likely needed.
+While waiting for emergency help, administration of reliever medications should be continued at regular intervals to help reduce narrowing of the airways.